Documentation

 Step 2 — Hypotheses

 Most debugging tools pick the single most likely cause and retry when wrong.
-Modulo takes a different approach: recall over precision.
+FixBugs takes a different approach: recall over precision.
 It generates multiple competing root-cause hypotheses, each with:

 • A confidence score (0–100%)